Romanian military intervention in Bessarabia: Main thrust and capture of Chișinău

 The Romanian forces which carried out the intervention into Bessarabia amounted to two infantry and two cavalry divisions, totalling 50,000.
-On 20 January the Romanian Command ordered its troops to cross the Put, and the first Romanian units entered Bessarabia the following day.
+On 20 January the Romanian Command ordered its troops to cross the Prut, and the first Romanian units entered Bessarabia the following day.
 In the morning of 23 January [O.S.
 10 January], the 11th Romanian Division of general Ernest Broșteanu crossed the Prut.
 The 11th Infantry Division was supposed to capture Chișinău and advance towards Tighina, the 1st Cavalry Division to attack Bălți and Soroca, the 13th Infantry Division to occupy southern Bessarabia, while the 2nd Cavalry Division was meant to link the two infantry divisions in the area of Cimișlia.
 On 25 January all Romanian division were merged into the 6th Corps under General Ioan Istrate.
 On the defending side, the Frontotdel controlled around 6,000 troops in Chișinău, including the 1st Moldavian Infantry Regiment, 1st Bessarabian Hussar Regiment, 1st Moldavian Hussar Regiment, the 3rd and 5th Zaamursky Cavalry Regiments, the 14th Artillery Brigade, and several volunteer Red Guards squads; these troops were tasked with "retaining the city until reinforcements arrived, and with their arrival go on the offensive and expel the Romanians from the Moldavian Republic".
 The defenders included among their rank Filipp Levenson, Grigory Kotovsky and Iona Yakir.
 Two days later, Inculeţ and the representatives of the Moldovan military committees met in Călărași with general Broșteanu.
 Both sides agreed that the Romanians "will not interfere in the internal affairs of Bessarabia"; however, when informed by the Moldovan delegates that the death penalty had been abolished in Bessarabia, Broșteanu replied he would be the ultimate judge and would hand any punishment he deemed fit.
 Romanian prime-minister Take Ionescu would later declare "the whole world knew that the troops were sent to Bessarabia in order to complete, when possible, the final act of union with Bessarabia".
 In Odessa, the 20 January Plenary session of the Central Executive Committee of the Rumcherod decided to consider itself "in a state of war with Romania" and declared a general mobilization for volunteers detachments in the districts of Odessa, Tiraspol, Kherson, Akkerman and Bender.
 The Rumcherod also decided the internment of any Romanian officials in the city and the sequestration of Romanian properties there.
 The decision was party overturned the following day, the Rumcherod hoping to obtain a diplomatic resolution to the conflict.
 On 23 January, the Rumcherod formally transmitted to the Romanian consul and the British and French missions the request that the Romanian government withdraw its troops from Bessarabia and the Russian troops on the Romanian front be allowed free passage towards Russia.
 While the Romanian representative denied the entry of Romanian troops, the Entente mission replied that the troops had been sent to protect Romanian depots.